 - With a ladle, slowly drizzle some of the hot cream into the egg yolks.
 Whisk while you pour to avoid cooking the eggs.

 - Once you’ve added about ½-¾ cup of hot cream, whisk the egg and cream mixture back into the sauce pan.
+Pour the mint-infused milk into the pan also.

 - Cook the custard over medium or medium-low heat until it thickens, stirring constantly with a rubber spatula or wooden spoon.
 Avoid letting the custard bubble and boil, as it can curdle the egg yolks.